 9. Excessive open-ended questions

 Assume that you ask ten open-ended questions and receive 100 responses.
 On average, each respondent writes two sentences per question, resulting in two thousand sentences to be reviewed following the survey.
-An average written document contains 16 sentences per page, which means you will have to review 125 pages worth of open-ended feedback.
-Now think about the respondents –many respondents will not write out responses to more than just a few open-ended questions.
+An average written document contains 16 sentences per page, meaning you must review 125 pages worth of open-ended feedback.
+Now think about the respondents –many will not write responses to more than just a few open-ended questions.
 Keeping your open-ended questions to three or four is generally sufficient.
 So, choose wisely and use open-ended questions thoughtfully.

 10. Lengthy surveys